mercadoni/instastore/backend/README.md

 - With the information presented above, i'm going to define the untie criteria and which info worth to be saved and how while we track every request to the endpoint:
     - Untie criteria
-        1. only work with openned stores **isOpen** because we need that a client get the groceries the current day
+        1. first we will untie for the **nextDeliveryTime + aproxTimeOfDelivery** given in minutes
-        2. then we will untie for the **nextDeliveryTime + aproxTimeOfDelivery** given in minutes
+        2. if there still a tie we untie by **distance** because the **aproxTimeOfDelivery** could not be very accurate and a shorter distance means a chance to delivery faster
-        3. if there still a tie we untie by **distance** because the **aproxTimeOfDelivery** could not be very accurate and a shorter distance means a chance to delivery faster
+        3. we are not going to bear in mind the isOpen, because may a closed store deliver faster than an open one
     - important information to be tracked (we are going to save it in a NonSQL database in this case MongoDB )
         1. client information [name, address, coordinates] // util if we want to know who is the customer that use the most our application and give her/his benefits like discounts, more priority etc..
         2. store information [id, name, coordinates] // util for know which is the most store requested to delivery groceries, know which area is the most requested (a query by area like a polygon)